 “With the Federal Election done and bringing with it a change of power, attention will now turn to the management of inflation, wages, and interest rates.
 All three will be important in the consumer and commercial finance lending space, however interest rate rises will no doubt have the most impact in future borrowing needs” Al says.

 “If interest rates continue to rise each month the cash rate could increase to 1.75% – 2%.
-If banks pass this on, which you would expect them to do and quickly, then home loan and business loan rates rise, and the banks assessment rates will also rise which will make access to lending more challenging.”
+If banks pass this on, which you would expect them to do and quickly, then home loan and business loan rates rise, and the Reserve banks assessment rates will also rise which will make access to lending more challenging.”